HIV-associated dementia is chronic cognitive deterioration due to brain infection by HIV.

 In purely HIV-associated dementia, subcortical pathologic changes result when infected macrophages or microglial cells infiltrate into the deep gray matter (ie, basal ganglia, thalamus) and white matter.

-The primary treatment is highly active antiretroviral therapy, which increases CD4+ counts and improves cognitive function (see Treatment).
-Supportive measures are similar to those for other dementias (see Treatment).
+The primary treatment of HIV-associated dementia is antiretroviral therapy, which increases CD4 counts and improves cognitive function.